EvansPer/SIR_MODEL/README.md

 ## INTRODUCTION

 Infection diseases such as COVID-19 represent a significant threat to the public health.
 The ability to predict the evolution of a virus endemic or pandemic could make the difference in the infected/dead count, along with much more aware management of the infrastructures and available resources.
-One possible solution to describe and foresee the evolution of a pandemic would be the deployment of the so-called SIR model (Susceptibles - Infected - Recovered) modelled by three ordinary differential equations (ODE) of the form:
+One possible solution to describe and foresee the evolution of a pandemic would be the deployment of the so-called SIR model (Susceptibles - Infected - Recovered) based on three ordinary differential equations (ODE) of the form:

 $$ \frac{dS(t)}{dt} = -AS(t)I(t) $$